Tableau Server on Windows: Everybody's Install Guide

 What about Tableau Server in the cloud?

-There is another option: you can install a version of Tableau Server in a cloud service, like Amazon Web Services, Google Cloud Services, or Microsoft Azure.
-This guide is optimized to walk you through installing Tableau Server on a computer that lives in your on premises environment.
+There is another option: you can install a version of Tableau Server in a cloud service, like Amazon Web Services, Google Cloud Services or Microsoft Azure.
+This guide is optimised to walk you through installing Tableau Server on a computer that lives in your on premises environment.
 But you will probably still find this guide helpful if you decide to run Tableau Server in a cloud service.

 Use this guide if ...